gammaseeker/J-notes/_posts/2019-01-18-stretch-goals.markdown

 </div>
 {% endhighlight %}
 ![todo-stretch]({{site.url}}/{{site.baseurl}}/assets/img/todo-stretch.png)<br>
-Next we have to edit our `todoSchema` schema such that it can handle the new information we’re passing into it.
+Next we have to edit our `todoSchema` schema such that it can handle the new information we’re passing into it.<br>
 `app.js`
 {% highlight javascript %}
 var todoSchema = new mongoose.Schema({